Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond, OK

 Seal any cracks and crevices around doors, windows, and foundations to block their entry points.
 Removing debris and organic matter from around your home can also deter millipedes from coming too close.

 If you already have these pests in your home, there are a few DIY methods you can try.
 For centipedes, sticky traps can be effective.
-Place them in areas where you’ve seen these bugs to catch them as they scurry about.
+Place them in areas where you’ve seen these bugs to catch them as they scurry about, especially if you’re also considering pest control in Edmond.

 For millipedes, vacuuming them up can be an easy way to remove them.
 Just make sure to empty the vacuum bag outside to prevent them from finding their way back in.

 Sometimes, no matter how hard you try, these pests just won’t leave.
-That’s where professional pest control comes in.
-Experts like our team at Summit Pest Solutions in Edmond, OK, can provide targeted treatments to not only eliminate these pests but also prevent future infestations.
+That’s where professional Edmond pest control comes in.
+Our team can provide targeted treatments to not only eliminate these pests but also prevent future infestations.

 The Final Showdown

 Ready to reclaim your home from these multi-legged invaders?
-Get in touch with Summit Pest Solutions in Edmond, OK, today for expert advice and effective pest control solutions.
+Contact us today for expert advice and effective solutions.
 Peace of mind is just one call away!